rsnodgrass/hass-lunos/README.md

 easy integration into Home Assistant.
 See [how to flash with Tasmota to support MQTT control](https://community.home-assistant.io/t/diy-cheap-3-esp8266-based-wifi-relay-switch-with-mqtt/40401).

+If you want to operate two independent LUNOS Controllers, it is recommended the 12V transformer be upgraded to a larger unit, like the Mean Well #RS-50-12 transformer, which produces up to 50W at 12V.

 ### Other Alternatives

 * USB relays (such as [2-port](https://relaypros.com/Relay/Relay/CAT_RELAY2_USB))